OPEN SPACE AREAS

-The Santa Rosa Plateau Ecological Reserve protects six distinct plant communities.
+The Santa Rosa Plateau Ecological Reserve is adjacent to the Sylvan Meadows Multi-Use Area, and protects six distinct plant communities

 Coast live oak woodlands frequent low lying areas.
 Engelmann oak savanna can be found on elevated land where water is infrequent, as Engelmann oaks are drought deciduous.
 Bird species such as band-tailed pigeons, acorn woodpeckers, red-shouldered hawks, screech owls, and great horned owls utilize these two oak species.